andropar/conwell_replication/resources/README.md

 - `weights/README.md`: notes for out-of-band model weights that are too large for Git.

-Archived manifests live in `resources/archive/`.
+Legacy and reference manifests live in `resources/archive/`.